 I submitted my application.
 When should I expect to hear if I have been accepted?

 Applicants will receive an email confirmation from the office of Continuing Dental Education within 2 weeks of receipt of the completed application and appropriate application fee(s).
-Applicants should have a decision from the program director(s) within one month of receiving the initial email confirmation.
-If you do not hear from us after one month, or if you do not recieve an email confirmation, please call our office at (415) 476-1323 and check-in with us.
+Applicants should have a decision from the program director(s) two months prior to the start of the program.
+If you do not hear from us, or if you do not recieve an email confirmation, please call our office at (415) 514-0778 and check-in with us.

 I have questions about obtaining a visa and living in the United States.
 Who do I contact?